Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Persian Delights by Mali — meals cooked to order with a few days’ notice.
 Call 07867 489626.

-Orwells in Binfield Heath — for next day delivery (within 10 miles) or collection between 9am and 6pm, Tuesday to Sunday.
-Priority given to elderly and vulnerable.
+Orwells in Binfield Heath — next day delivery (within 10 miles) or collection between 9am and 6pm, Tuesday to Sunday.
+Priority to elderly and vulnerable.
 Call 01189 403673 or visit www.orwellsrestaurant.com/orwells-home

 The Anchor pub, Friday Street, Henley, takeaway, collect from car park.
 Call (01491) 574753, visit www.theanchorhenley.co.uk